usnistgov/pyMDSS/help.md

 To run celery (we offload intesive tasks to celery workers to do async processing):
 `celery -A pymdss worker -P threads -E -l info` or `celery -A pymdss worker -P threads -E -l debug` (to start in debug mode)

+Docker:
+To access containers:
+`docker exec -it [container] bash`
+Shows all containers:
+`docker ps -a`